Roe: Oceania

+Australia

+Roe is commonly served at Japanese restaurants in Australia and New Zealand.

 New Zealand

 The Māori people and other New Zealanders eat sea urchin roe, called "kina".
 Kina is sold in fish shops, supermarkets, and alongside the road.
 Most commercial kina is imported from the Chatham Islands.

 Europe

 All around the Mediterranean, bottarga is an esteemed specialty made of the cured roe pouch of flathead mullet, tuna, or swordfish; it is called bottarga (Italian), poutargue or boutargue (French), botarga (Spanish), batarekh (Arabic) or avgotaraho (Greek αυγοτάραχο).

 Denmark

 The most commonly eaten roe in Denmark is cod roe, usually sold canned with added water, starch, oil, salt, and tomato puree and then boiled and preserved.
 It is served sliced, either as is or slightly roasted in a pan, on top of rye bread, sometimes topped with remoulade and/or lemon.
 An everyday food item on many Danish lunch tables.
 Lumpfish (stenbider) roe is another roe used in Danish cuisine.
 It is considered somewhat of a luxury item and is primarily used as a condiment on top of halved or sliced hard-boiled eggs, on top of mounds of shrimp, or in combination with other fish or seafood.